 The unity of nations

-You, the identity you think you recognize behind your eyes when you look in the mirror, is really a collective identity of a whole bunch of coming and going citizens of the city you really are.
+The identity you think you recognize behind your eyes when you look in the mirror is really a collective identity of a whole bunch of coming and going citizens of the city that "you" really are.
 The citizens of that city die off and are replaced all the time, but their buildings remain much longer and determine much of the character and actions of each new generation of the whole town.
 The town in turn does not exist on its own but lives and exists on the merits of the larger economy it's part of.
 There simply are no individuals to be separated from the continuum they exist in, just like there is no space without stars — we know since Einstein that stars don't simply sit in space but form space as part of who they are.
-In the very same way, humans can only exist they way we do as part of a global network of exchange of goods, skills and knowledge.
+In the very same way, humans can only exist the way we do as part of a global network of exchange of goods, skills and knowledge.
 There's really no reason why we should cherish our personal identity over the identity of our society (John 12:24), or why we should think much higher of ourselves and our own culture than about the next dude and his culture (Philippians 2:3).

 We moderns might not be too quick on the uptake, but the ancients realized that collective identities are really their own entities, with their own characters and interactions, and in turn part of a subsequent continuum of collectivity.
 Daniel spoke of angelic battles between the princes of Persia and Greece (Daniel 10:20) and of course the Body of Christ is a human collective whose identity exceeds that of any one.